Description

 This medium-weight, American Colonial-style button was excavated in Charleston, South Carolina.
 With its modest and timeless design, it offers a unique glimpse into the past.
 Ideal for collectors of historical artifacts or those restoring period-specific attire, this button is a standout example of Colonial craftsmanship.

-L is for large size, 130 is the button number.
-The front is a flat circle, with a loop on the back.
-The material is Britannia pewter.
-This button is 7/8″.
-There are 5 buttons like this in different sizes, also a tiny button for shirt \collars.
+129 L is a large flat button.
+The front is a flat circle, one of the largest buttons we have with a loop on the back, The material is Britannia pewter.
+This button is 1-1/8″.
+There are 5 buttons like this in different sizes, also a tiny button for shirt collars.

 Good for your everyday large button needs like your possibles bag, or cloaks or a great coat.